anglesoft/structure/README.md

 }
 ```

-To create the struct, simply instanciate a new object with an array of properties:
+To create the struct, simply instantiate a new object with an array of properties:

 ```php
 <?php